CogStack/CogStack-Pipeline/README.md

 ## Introduction

-Turbo-laser is a distributed, fault tolerant batch processing architecture for Tika, GATE and Elasticsearch using the Spring Batch framework.
+Turbo-laser is a distributed, fault tolerant batch processing architecture for Tika, GATE, Biolark, text deidentification and Elasticsearch using the Spring Batch framework.
 In the parlance of the batch processing domain language (http://docs.spring.io/spring-batch/reference/html/domain.html), it uses the remote partitioning method to create 'slave step' metadata for a DB table of documents.
 This metadata is persisted in the Spring database schema, and farmed out via a JMS middleware server.
 Remote worker JVM slaves then retrieve metadata descriptions of work units.
-The outcome of processing is then persisted in the database, allowing robust tracking of failed steps.
+The outcome of processing is then persisted in the database, allowing robust tracking of failed partitions.

 ## Why is batch processing in NLP difficult?